rbowsley/lamplighthelp/source/25-2-0_Library_Module-_Adding_Items.markdown

 - Go to the record that you are adding.
 This can either be from the diary, within a profile or via the main menu.
 - If it is in the diary, click on it, if it is in a table of records click on the context menu button to the left, or right-click directly on the record itself.
 - Choose 'View full details'.
-- When the record opens, click on the 'Add to library' button on the top right hand corner.
+- When the record opens, click on the 'Add to library' button on the top right-hand corner.
 - This opens up the same dialogue box as above, allowing you to add a title, message, tags and a category.

 ###### library module